 Each culture has its own rules about body language and interpretations of hand gestures.
 Some cultures point with the entire hand, because pointing with a finger is extremely rude behavior.
 For some cultures, direct eye contact is considered disrespectful.
 Until you are sure about a patient's background, you might opt for a conservative approach.
 And, if you aren't certain about a patient's preferences, ask.

 The use of alternative medicines, herbal treatments, and folk remedies is common in many cultures.
 Be sure to ask your patient if he or she takes vitamins, herbal treatments, dietary supplements or other alternative or complementary medicines.
 Also, in order to help build a trusting relationship, be respectful of native healers on whom your patient may also rely.

-Researchers need the participation of older people in their clinical trials so that scientists can learn more about new drugs, therapies, medical devices, surgical procedures, or tests will work for older people.
+Researchers need the participation of older people in their clinical trials so that scientists can learn more about new drugs, therapies, medical devices, surgical procedures, or tests that may work for older people.
 It is important for clinical trials to include diverse participants so the study results may have wider applicability.

 Learn more about why clinical trials need older and diverse patients.

 When working with patients who don't speak English as a first language, be sure to ask which language they prefer to speak and if they can read English (if not, ask which language they read).

 Some older immigrants or non-native English speakers may need a medical interpreter.
 Federal policies require clinicians and healthcare providers who receive Federal funds, such as Medicare payments, to make interpretive services available to people with limited English.